The Phoenix (newspaper): Mergers, closures and ownership change

 On August 1, 2012, it was announced that Stuff Magazine and the Boston Phoenix newspaper would merge and the result would be a weekly magazine to be called The Phoenix, to debut in the fall of 2012.
 The first issue of the new, glossy-paper Phoenix had a cover date of September 21, 2012.
 On March 14, 2013, the publisher announced that the Boston Phoenix would fold effective as of the March 15, 2013, print edition, though the Portland and Providence papers would be unaffected.
 In October 2014, The Phoenix announced that their Providence paper would also cease publication, with last issue being the October 17 issue.

 The Boston Phoenix published its last issue on March 14, 2013.
 A statement from publisher Mindich in that issue blamed the 2008 financial crisis and changes in the media business, particularly the downturn in print advertising revenue, as the reasons for the closing.

 In November 2014, Mindich sold the Portland Phoenix to the Portland News Club LLC, publishers of The Portland Daily Sun.
-Although the Daily Sun would cease publication one month later, the Portland Phoenix continues to be published weekly by new owners.
+Although the Daily Sun would cease publication one month later, the Portland Phoenix continued to be published weekly by the new owners.

 In January 2019, the owner of the since-renamed Country News Club, Mark Guerringe, announced that the Portland Phoenix would move from once weekly to bi-weekly.
 In February, the paper ceased publication altogether, with an announcement that the paper had folded coming in April.
 In an interview with the Portland Press Herald, Guerringue said he may try to relaunch the Portland Phoenix on a membership basis or as a non-profit, funded by ads for Maine's legal marijuana industry.

 In August 2019, New Portland Publishing purchased the Portland Phoenix relaunching it as a weekly publication on November 13, 2019.
 Partners of New Portland Publishing Karen Wood (former long-time Publisher of The Forecaster) assumed the role of Publisher, and Marian McCue (former owner of The Forecaster and member of the Maine Press Association Hall of Fame) became the editor.

 On July 23, 2023, the Portland Phoenix published its final issue, citing a decline in advertising revenue related to the COVID-19 pandemic.